ruediste/salta/README.md

 The only truly new concept added is the DependencyFactoryRule, used to construct injection point specific instances.

 ## Fast
-To start big applications fast, Salta was designed to allow most bindings to be constructed just in time (JIT).
-This is enabled by allowing applications to customize the JIT binding process.
+To start big applications fast, Salta avoids processing all available classes during startup.
+Instead, bindings are constructed just in time (JIT) as they are needed.
+The creation of JIT bindings is fully customizable.

 Care has been taken to make sure the order in which the JIT bindings are constructed can not affect the outcome.
+Otherwise, different runs of your program would lead to different objects beeing injected.

-To instantiate objects fast, Salta relies heavily on bytecode generation.
-The results are impressive: benchmarks show speedups of up to 10,000x over Guice.
+To instantiate objects fast, Salta relies heavily on bytecode generation, resulting in a speedup between 10x and 30x over Guice.

 Bytecode generation does not lead to slow startup speed.
-We found speedups around 2x over Guice.
+Salta is consistently slightly faster than Guice.

+## Flexible
+Salta has been designed from ground up to be flexible:

+ * customize JIT bindings
+ * customize injection points
+ * no fixed annotations
+ * injection point specific instances
+ * custom scopes

+Read the design overview for details

-## Design Overview
+## Motivation

 Salta was created as a response to shortcomings of (JavaEE CDI)[http://docs.oracle.com/javaee/6/tutorial/doc/giwhl.html], (Guice)[https://github.com/google/guice] and Spring.

 In CDI, the set of available beans (the counterpart of bindings in Guice) is determined when the container is initialized and cannot be changed afterwards.
 This implies that the available classes are scanned during startup, which results in slow startup for large applications.